BCal's 10th Anniversary Party

 The evening drew to a close at 2AM, with the signing of Auld Lang Syne, the biggest and best party of the decade over, but a fitting celebration of the 10 years to date.

-Below, a gallery of photos from the evening, and my thanks to Peter Barrie, a member of The Fallen Arches, for his invaluable contribution in making this page possible.
+Below, a gallery of photos from the evening, and my thanks to Peter Barrie, a member of The Fallen Arches, for his contribution in making this page possible.

-The birthday cake, made by BCal's staff restauranters Gardner Merchant, was a grand affair, and was pictured with (left to right), Rosemary Lambert, Joy Brightman, Adam Thomson, John Cook (Gardener Merchant), Alistair Pugh, Sylivia Morant,
+The birthday cake, made by BCal's staff restauranters Gardner Merchant, was a grand affair, and was pictured with (left to right), Rosemary Lambert, Joy Brightman, Adam Thomson, John Cook (Gardener Merchant), Alastair Pugh, Sylivia Morant,

 Eric Goodyear and Rebecca Beaumont Jones.